 The city of Phoenix rises from the Sonoran Desert as a shimmering urban oasis, with its own version of Southwestern cuisine, an earthy/hipster music scene and perpetual tee times.
 Pair that with an adventurous crowd who casts off dancing shoes for hiking boots in a hot snap, and you have the essence of “Arizona’s Urban Heart.”
-Peel the layers further to reveal the intricate art and customs of the native Hopi and Navajo communities, and you’ll soon discover what makes Phoenix a deeply intriguing city to visit.
+Peel the layers further to reveal the intricate art and customs of the native Hopi and Navajo communities, and you’ll soon discover what makes Phoenix a deeply intriguing city to visit and a perfect place for a stay in a Phoenix Country Inns & Suites hotel.

 Art and Museums: Phoenix museums and galleries tend to reflect deeply ingrained traditions of Native American life.
 One such spot is the renowned Heard Museum in downtown Phoenix, housed in a Spanish Colonial structure built by pioneer settlers.
 Here, Native American art, culture and history combine to create a stunning display of both traditional and contemporary Southwestern pottery, textiles, crafts and paintings.

 Eat Phoenix: It comes as no surprise that Mexican food dominates the culinary scene in Phoenix—but would you guess that French cuisine makes an appearance, too?
-Go upscale at the elegant Vincent on Camelback, which offers unique French-Southwestern fusion fare.
+Head out of your Phoenix hotel and go upscale at the elegant Vincent on Camelback, which offers unique French-Southwestern fusion fare.
 Get your Mexican food fix from Aunt Chilada’s at Squaw Peak, housed in a former 1890s supply depot for mercury miners, or try Indian fry bread at the Fry Bread House on Indian School Road.

 Rhythm, Rock and Blues: Slip into the local music scene on weekends for an intimate night of jazz at the Rhythm Room or The Nash, named after legendary Phoenix drummer Lewis Nash.
 Live blues music at Char’s Has the Blues will have you cutting a rug in no time, with the click-slam of billiard balls colliding in the background.
 Go indie at the Rebel Lounge in midtown, a no-dress-code club that cranks out Phoenix-style indie rock.